This is a re-blog from my friend Leah Tyler’s post today in her excellent blog. [My comments are at the end.]

 There are too many of us in the First World suffering from chronic illnesses brought on by so-called Modern Life.
-Chronic Fatigue Syndrome has been found to be a combination of viruses and heavy metals, both from vaccines.
+Chronic Fatigue Syndrome is nearly identical to Macrophagic Myofasciitis which has been found to be a combination of viruses and heavy metals, both from vaccines.
 Fibromyalgia and other autoimmune disorders are traced to nanobacters, also from vaccines.
 Aluminum and mercury are used as boosters [adjutants] and preservatives in vaccines, and are traced to chronic anemia and autism spectrum.

 Our food is grown in a soup of chemical pesticides and fertilizers, and ends up tasteless, empty calories.
 And now with genetic modification, the food itself contains the poisons.
 We are fat because our bodies are never satisfied–there is no nutrition in our food.
 Western medicine has become lets keep the patient in treatment, but never heal them so we can make more money.